atish3/rob_535_final_project/README.md

 # ROB 535 Final Project - Team 25
 Collaborators: Atishay Singh, Cameron Kabacinski, Adarsh Karnati, Michael Rakowiecki, Michael Fanelli, Nikhil Shetty

 This repository contains the code for the Perceptron portion of the final project for ROB 535.
+Our model is based off of the VGG-16 model, with some modifications made to reduce overfitting on the majority class within our dataset.
+These changes are described in more detail within our report.

 Instructions for running the code are as follows:
 Retraining the model: Run cells 1-5, in order
 Testing our submitted model: Run cells 1-3, 6, in order Cells 7-9 contain preprocessing scripts that we used to resize our dataset.
 If you have access to our Shared Drive, you do not need to run these scripts again.